-- wear the PPE as instructed or where indicated by signage - maintain it in good condition - report any defects to your supervisor/manager - ensure the PPE fits correctly, is comfortable and fully adjusted.
+- wear the PPE as instructed or where indicated by signage. - maintain it in good condition. - report any defects to your line manager. - ensure the PPE fits correctly, is comfortable and fully adjusted.

 Employees may also be required to remove jewellery or other small items when using PPE.
-Employees must remove such items as instructed; employees with concerns about removing items worn for ethical, philosophical or cultural reasons should speak to their supervisor.
+Employees must remove such items as instructed; employees with concerns about removing items worn for ethical, philosophical or cultural reasons should speak to their line manager.